pilotmoon/popclipweb/site/terms.md

 > existing license key), or as paid updates requiring a further purchase or
 > subscription.

+For past purchases I will apply the following policy:

+- Purchased on or after 1st January 2023: Will be treated as a lifetime license.

+- Purchased before 1st January 2023: Updates will continue to be at my discretion.
+I may release an update in future which is a paid update for you.

 ## Transfer policy

 App Store and license key purchases are separate license agreements and are not